ccap/purnam.common/README.md

   o.arbitrary.nested.code)
 => (throws Error "'undefined' is not an object")
 ```
-For an exampl of where this was used, see the [crafty.js](https://github.com/purnam/example.purnam.game/blob/master/src/purnam_crafty_game/core.cljs) game example.
+For an example of where this was used, see the [crafty.js](https://github.com/purnam/example.purnam.game/blob/master/src/purnam_crafty_game/core.cljs) game example.

 ## Code Examples